 Study marine biodiversity from the water’s surface down to the bottom for a first-hand understanding of Long Island Sound’s interdependent marine life.
 Students utilize such sampling techniques as a plankton tow, biodredge and trawl net to bring up varieties of fish, crabs and mollusks – and maybe even squid, sea stars, shrimp and sharks.
 A videomicroscope (tied to a giant flat-screen monitor) and a touch tank right on the boat enhance observations.
-Marine Life Study Cruises by grade are:

 This program provides a fieldwork experience designed to link directly to the AP Environmental Science curriculum.
 Students collect water samples in the inner and outer harbor.
 They test for dissolved oxygen, pH, carbon dioxide and other variables, compare the findings in the two locations and discuss the results.
 For many students, the highlight is getting muddy as they examine a biodredge sample for crabs, mollusks, sponges and other organisms to determine species richness.
 Disembark at the end of the program with data you have collected and ideas for analysis back in your classroom.